Patent pending cultural program management platform

 The story

 Iryna began her career as a street art photographer - documenting murals across Europe and the United States, holding solo and collective exhibitions, and building an instinctive understanding of what it takes to place significant art in public space.
 When she moved to Gainesville, Florida, she noticed the city had almost no murals.
-In 2015, she proposed a solution to the city and founded 352Walls - curating its first year with international artists and initiating what would become a lasting cultural programme.
+In 2015, she proposed a solution to the city and founded 352Walls - curating its first year with international artists and initiating what would become a cultural program for years.

-What the festival revealed troubled her.
-Municipal programmes with serious budgets consistently produced work below the quality those budgets should have made possible.
+Behind-the-scenes of art committees troubled her.
+Municipal programs with serious budgets consistently produced work below the quality those budgets should have made possible.
 The problem was not money, and it was not talent.
-It was the selection process - vague briefs, limited tools, and platforms that served neither artists nor administrators well.
+It was the selection process - vague briefs, limited tools, and broken platforms that served neither artists nor administrators well.

-She spent the following years researching it from the inside.
-She joined public art selection boards, ran open calls on platforms like CAFE and CodaWorx, and sat on committees deciding the fate of applications submitted by artists who had no idea how the process actually worked.
+Iryna spent the following years researching it from the inside.
+She joined public art selection boards, ran open calls on platforms like CaFÉ and CODAworx, and sat on committees deciding the fate of applications submitted by artists who had no idea how the process actually worked.
 She earned an MBA from UF Warrington College of Business and pursued specialised study in Public Policy and Artificial Intelligence.

 In 2021, she launched Monochronicle - a full-cycle public art commissioning platform built around the conviction that both sides of the commission deserve better.
-Today the platform serves municipalities, developers, and art administrators across the United States, with a network of over 340 vetted artists and a patent-pending AI review and selection system developed in direct partnership with working administrators.
+Today, the platform serves municipalities, designers, and art administrators across the United States, with a network of vetted artists and patent-pending advanced systems developed in direct partnership with working administrators.

 Our purpose